chaoss/wg-value/README.md

 ### Opportunity

-We believe that value metrics can accelerate the adoption of open source methods within industry, providing more opportunities for developers to make a living wage in open source.
+We believe that value metrics can accelerate the adoption of open source methods within the industry, providing more opportunities for developers to make a living wage in open source.

 ### Goal